(by Slava Darozhkin)

 Whether it involves outlining job requirements, conducting in-depth interviews and training, many companies channel lots of resources to get the best talents to work for them.

 Despite all the money and time invested during the hiring and recruiting process, one critical step is usually neglected by almost all employers, especially those running small companies.

-Employers always tend to overlook and forget formulating and implementing strategies designed to ensure employee retention.
+Employers and HR always tend to overlook and forget formulating and implementing strategies designed to ensure employee retention.

 Employee retention strategies are just as important as the recruitment process.
-Many employees are not conversant with the fact that employee retention is highly critical; especially in the current job market where good talent is increasingly getting harder and harder to find.
+Unfortunately, many employers aren’t aware of how important employee retention is today, when good talent is increasingly harder to find.